 How to demonstrate critical thinking skills when applying for a job

 When it comes to knowing what skills to put on your resume, remember that you need a balance of soft and hard skills.
-Critical thinking is a soft skill (a personality trait that affects how you work).
+Critical thinking is one of the essential soft skills you need to succeed at work.
 Compared to hard skills (those learned through education and training), soft skills are harder to demonstrate to employers during the hiring process.

 On your resume

-While you can mention your ability to think critically in your resume’s introduction and skills section, the best way to convince employers of your critical thinking skills is by giving examples of how you’ve used them in your resume’s work experience section.
+When you write a resume for a role that requires critical thinking, you should first showcase this skill in your resume’s introduction and skills section.
+However, the best way to convince employers of your critical thinking skills is by giving examples of how you’ve used them in your resume’s work experience section.